Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 Inconsistent performance

 LLMs can be hit or miss.
-One minute, they're writing like a pro; the next they're making silly mistakes and hallucinating.
+One minute, they're writing like a pro; the next they're making mistakes and hallucinating.
 This up-and-down performance makes it hard to judge how good they really are overall.

-Missing the mark
+Missing the context

 Even when an LLM gives factually correct information, it might completely miss the context or tone needed.
 Imagine asking for advice and getting a response that's technically right but totally unhelpful for your situation.